arran4/goa4web-bookmarks/README.md

 # goa4web-bookmarks

+> **Deprecated**: This project is no longer maintained.
+It has been superseded by [gobookmarks](https://github.com/arran4/gobookmarks) which provides the same functionality with additional features.
+Please migrate to that project.

 Goa4webb-ookmarks is a Spin out from [goa4web](https://github.com/arran4/goa4web/), which is a chatGPT aided (with slight enhancement) conversion of [a4web](https://github.com/arran4/a4web/) (a c++ website I made while in university in 2005-6) into go.

 This project isn't designed to be used directly.
 Feel free to fork, copy, or submit PRs if you wish to use it for